Skip to main content

 The second and third instalments are of equal amount and correspond to the amount of the university contribution graduated according to ISEE-U, if acquired by the University.

-• The second rate is made up of a portion equal to half of the University contribution.
+• The second payment is made up of a share equal to half of the University contribution.

-• The third rate is made up of the congruent portion of the University contribution.
+• The third rata consists of the congruent portion of the university fee.

 Calculation of university contribution